tenzir/tenzir/cloud/aws/README.md

 ```

 Next, we take a look at some use cases.
 To setup Fargate and the Lambda
-function, use `make deploy`.
-You can tear down the resources using the dual
+function, from within this folder use `./vast-cloud deploy`.
+You can tear down
-command, `make destroy`.
-See `make help` for a brief description of available
+the resources using the dual command, `./vast-cloud destroy`.
+See `./vast-cloud`
+for a brief description of available commands.
-commands.

 Caveats:

-- Access to the VAST server is enforced by limiting inbound traffic to its
+- Access to the VAST server is enforced by limiting inbound traffic to its local
-  local private subnet.
+  private subnet.

 - A NAT Gateway is created automatically, you cannot specify an existing one.
+It
-  It will be billed at [an hourly rate](https://aws.amazon.com/vpc/pricing/)
+  will be billed at [an hourly rate](https://aws.amazon.com/vpc/pricing/) even
-  even when you aren't running any workload, until you tear down the entire
+  when you aren't running any workload, until you tear down the entire stack.
-  stack.

 - You might sometime bumb into _error waiting for Lambda Function creation:
   InsufficientRolePermissions_ while deploying the stack.
-You can usually
-  solve this by running `make deploy` again a few minutes later.
+You can usually solve this by running `./vast-cloud deploy` again a few minutes later.

 #### Start a VAST server (Fargate)